This Usage-page is about:

 If whole leaf preparations are effective is uncertain because the leaf extract is achieved by concentration and purification and there is no quality control.
 Dried leaves can be made into tea or powdered to fill capsules.
 Best time to harvest is thought just before the leaves begin to change colour.

-were described in 'Ukiyo-buro' (1813).
-Today vegetables as carrots and
+in soup were described in 'Ukiyo-buro' (1813).
+Today vegetables as carrots

-radishes sliced into a Ginkgoleaf shape are common in preparing vegetables
+and radishes sliced into a Ginkgoleaf shape are common in preparing

 Ginkgo leaves are also used in cosmetics (skincare) and shampoo etc. They are also used as an insecticide and as a fertilizer.